 - Understand why increasing access to safe contraception is a global health priority

-- Evaluate the evidence on contraceptive use around the world
+- Identify the opportunities to optimise contraceptive use around the world

 - Discuss ways in which social, economic, religious and political factors influence use.